-The CEMS Head Office is the permanent organisational body of CEMS, comprising members of staff who are responsible for senior management of the network, corporate relations and services, contact to social partners, academic/quality management and coordination, events and communications, and working with the elected student representatives on the Student Board and the Alumni Association.
-The team liaises closely with the Chair and the Committee chairs while supporting the implementation process of decisions taken by the Boards.
+The CEMS Global Office is the permanent organisational body of CEMS, comprising members of staff who are responsible for senior management of the network, corporate relations and services, contact to social partners, academic/quality management and coordination, events and communications, and working with the elected student representatives on the Student Board and the Alumni Association.
+The team liaises closely with the Chairs and the

+Committee chairs while supporting the implementation process of decisions taken by the Boards.

-The CEMS Academic Committee, formed by the 31 local Academic Directors and the President of the Student Board and chaired by an Executive Board member, takes decisions on MIM curriculum-related questions with the aid of the Programme Sub-committee, which also acts as Graduation Under the leadership of the Chair, both Boards Committee, taking decisions on borderline cases.
+The CEMS Academic Committee, formed by the 32 local Academic Directors, the President of the Student Board and a representative of the Managers, takes decisions on MIM curriculum-related questions with the aid of the Programme Sub-committee, which also acts as Graduation Committee, taking decisions on borderline cases.

 Academic Directors and local MIM Programme and Corporate Relations Managers play an extremely important role.
 They are the driving force of CEMS in their local institutions.
 The MIM Programme and Corporate Relations Managers deal with students and companies on a day-to-day basis while the Academic Directors are responsible for the implementation of the curriculum at the member schools.
-Most schools additionally appoint a member to the Languages for Business Communication Group who is available to answer questions related to examinations and language requirements, and eventually supports personal development.
+Most schools additionally appoint a Language Representative to the Languages for Business Communication Group who is available to answer questions related to examinations and language requirements, and eventually supports personal development.